mouseless/baked/docs/layers/runtime.md

   of `Settings` API from features
 - `AddServices`: This phase creates a `IServiceCollection` instance and places it in the application context
+- `ConfigureServices`: This phase depends on a `IServiceCollection` instance to be added so that there is an extra phase after `AddServices` is done and before `IServiceProvider` is built
 - `PostBuild`: This phase depends on a `IServiceProvider` instance to be added to application context so that it can be provided from this layer